iotexproject/dev-portal-content/academy/deploy-an-erc20-token-using-truffle.md

 This is a quick checklist of the minimum tech prerequisites to follow along:
 1. npm package manager
 2. Truffle installed on your machine
-3. VsCode (Or any code editor of your choice)
+3. nano (Or any code editor of your choice)
 4. Metamask wallet connected with the IoTeX blockchain (check out the docs)

 ## Packages Installation